 Each baccalaureate program consists of 60 hours of coursework in addition to the 60 earned credits from the associate degree.
-The final 12 upper-division credit hours include enrollment in EDE 4945 Internship in Elementary Education or EEC 4940 Internship in Early Childhood Education.
+The final 12 upper-division credit hours enrollment in EDG4940 - Final Education Program Internship.

 During progression through the program, the teacher candidate is expected to: